 With a home based business you don't have a physical presence, so a website is the best tool for establishing your credibility.
 It's a great tool to reference from your marketing materials (business cards, flyers, etc.) that makes you look credible and promotes your knowledge, skills, and abilities.

-Site Build It shows you how to take your business, interests, or hobby and create a profitable web site.
-Check Site Build It out and see for yourself.
+Solo Build It shows you how to take your business, interests, or hobby and create a profitable web site.
+Check Solo Build It out and see for yourself.
 It's a great tool for local business owners that allows you to create a web site that promotes their business and generates income.

 Google also has a local business center called Google Places that you can use to help get your business (website) found locally.